BGIResearch/DynPerturb/README.md

 - **`--n_epoch`**: Number of epochs to train the model.****
 - **`--n_layer`**: Number of layers in the neural network.
 - **`--lr`**: Learning rate for optimization.

+**Expected Results:**

+- **Node Temporal Embeddings File**- `embeddings_.json` : The file contains a chronologically-ordered series of high-dimensional state vectors, which quantify the impact of lineage-specific transcription factor perturbations on hematopoietic trajectories by documenting the state of each biological entity (e.g., a transcription factor or cell type) at distinct points in developmental time.

+- **Execution Log** -`train.log` : This is a text file for logging and debugging.